Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: Related Work

 \section{Related Work}

-\paragraph{Safe RL.} One common perspective in Safe RL defines safety as the guarantee on the cumulative costs over time within a specified safety budget, which is often modeled using constrained MDPs and has been widely studied \cite{garcia2015comprehensive, chow2018lyapunov, stooke2020responsive, ding2021provably, liu2022robot}, relying on additive cost functions and budgets, which may not adequately capture safety in many scenarios.
-In practice, it is often difficult to assign unambiguous scalar costs reflecting trade-offs between different harmful situations \cite{skalse2022defining}.
-Another approach defines safety in terms of avoiding unsafe states and focuses on preventing or modifying unsafe actions via shielding or barrier functions \cite{berkenkamp2017safe-b41, fisac2019general-ecf, cheng2019end-to-end-34c, ltjens2019safe-ce4, fisac2019bridging-611, thananjeyan2020recovery-d7e, li2020robust-25b, zanon2020safe-d0a, srinivasan2020synthesis-d02, choi2020reinforcement-ecb, fan2020distributed-f9c, qin2021learning-458, zhao2021model-free-9b5, dawson2023safe-ffa, paternain2023safe-36c}, which only require identification of unsafe states and actions and often easier than designing cost functions \cite{wang2023enforcing}; however, they can lead to overly conservative control policies \cite{yu2022reachability}.
-Moreover, the requirements are often placed over trajectories, which could be more complex than simply avoiding certain states \cite{hsu2021safety}.
-Our approach avoids these issues by employing LTL as the specifications language to obtain correct-by-construction RL objectives.
+\paragraph{Safe RL.} One common perspective in Safe RL defines safety as the guarantee on the cumulative costs over time within a specified safety budget, which is often modeled using constrained MDPs and has been widely studied \citep{garcia2015comprehensive, chow2018lyapunov, stooke2020responsive, ding2021provably}, relying on additive cost functions and budgets, which may not adequately capture safety in many scenarios.
+In practice, it is often difficult to assign unambiguous scalar costs reflecting trade-offs between different harmful situations \citep{skalse2022defining}.
+Other approaches define safety in terms of avoiding unsafe states and focus on preventing or modifying unsafe actions via shielding or barrier functions \citep{berkenkamp2017safe-b41, cheng2019end-to-end-34c, qin2021learning-458, zhan2024state}, requiring only the identification of unsafe states and actions, which is often easier than designing cost functions \citep{wang2023enforcing}; however, they can lead to overly conservative control policies \citep{yu2022reachability}.
+Moreover, the requirements are often placed over trajectories, which could be more complex than simply avoiding certain states \citep{hsu2021safety}.
+Our approach avoids these issues by employing LTL as the specification language to obtain correct-by-construction RL objectives.

+\paragraph{RL with Temporal Logics.} There has been increasing interest in using formal specification languages to encode task objectives that are trajectory-dependent, particularly those involving safety requirements.
+LTL has emerged as a widely adopted formalism due to its expressiveness and well-defined semantics over infinite traces.